finbourne/lusid-sdk-java/sdk/docs/TransactionPortfoliosApi.md

 # **setHoldings**
 > AdjustHolding setHoldings(scope, code, effectiveAt, holdingAdjustments)

-Set all holdings on a transaction portfolio
+Set holdings

-Prompt the creation of transactions in a specific transaction portfolio to bring all holdings to the specified targets
+Set the holdings of the specified transaction portfolio to the provided targets.
+LUSID will automatically  construct adjustment transactions to ensure that the entire set of holdings for the transaction portfolio  are always set to the provided targets for the given effectiveAt datetime.
+Read more about the difference between  adjusting and setting holdings here https://support.lusid.com/how-do-i-adjust-my-holdings.

 ### Example
 ```java